 The Actors Alliance is building a collective voice to counter the pervading climate of normalized discrimination that dominates our industry.
 Connect with a supportive community that will help create greater opportunity and safer working conditions for female performers.
 Contact: Meissa Hampton ( email@example.com).

 Develops programs and services for members facing career transitions.
 Contact: Katie Chambers (212-679-0870 x23, firstname.lastname@example.org).

 New Works Lab

 Open to writers, directors and actors, the workshop was formed to give the writers positive critiques for their screenplays or plays for both shorts and full lengths.
 Scenes are staged by directors and read by actors during workshop meetings.
+Directors will work with actors and writers to present a more polished reading.
 At the end of the season the group will select the best short and full length works to present to an audience of industry professionals with the hope of getting the work produced.
 Contact: Denise Rogers ( email@example.com).

 Provides networking and support for NYWIFT writers.
 To join or for more info, contact Jennifer S. Wilkov at ( firstname.lastname@example.org).

 Join the conversation on Twitter: #nywift | @nywift